zhou-haitao/zhou-haitao.github.io/ucm/sandbox/sparse/kvcomp/README.md

 ```

 ### Configuration
 KvComp need a json configuration file.
-We have alread included several configs in `configs` folder, including Qwen3-4B, Qwen3-32B, and QwQ-32B.
+We have already included several configs in `configs` folder, including Qwen3-4B, Qwen3-32B, and QwQ-32B.

 ```json
 {